gofr-dev/gofr/pkg/gofr/datasource/README.md

 ## Supported Datasources

-> Following list has to be update when PR for new Datasource is being created.

 | Datasource | Health-Check | Logs | Metrics | Traces | As Driver |
 |------------|--------------|------|---------|--------|-----------|
 | MySQL      | ✅            | ✅    | ✅       | ✅      |           |